 Root planing involves smoothing the root surfaces of your teeth with a thin dental tool.
 This process helps your gum tissue to more firmly reattach to roots.
 It will also make it more difficult for bacteria to rest on the roots in the future.
 With smooth roots we are helping prevent tooth loss and sensitivity problems.

-At Cooley Smiles, Kenmore, we often recommend using an anesthesia to numb your mouth before Scaling and Root Planing.
+At Cooley Smiles Kenmore, Kenmore, we often recommend using an anesthesia to numb your mouth before scaling and root planing.
 The process can be uncomfortable.

-Contact our experienced Kenmore family dentists at Cooley Smiles today for questions about Deep Cleanings or to schedule an appointment.
+Contact our experienced Kenmore family dentists at Cooley Smiles Kenmore today for questions about deep cleanings or to schedule an appointment.
 We serve patients at our two locations in Kenmore, Washington and Bellevue, Washington.
 You can call us at (425) 216-3367.